- >Buying Crypto

 - Rating: High

-- Reason: Cardano has one of the most active GitHub repositories in the cryptocurrency ecosystem.
-With an impressive FCAS score of 950, the Cardano project is moving at a staggering rate.
-The development efforts are all open source, and being lead by a hong kong development agency called Input Output Hong Kong.
+- Reason: The platform has one of the most active GitHub repositories in the cryptocurrency ecosystem.
+With an impressive FCAS score of 950, the project is moving at a staggering rate.
 The repository can be visited here.

 Liquidity